ghiscoding/slickgrid-universal/README.md

 3. Build (bundle)

-You can also run a build if you want to run the Jest unit tests
+You also need to run a full build if you want to run the Jest unit tests

 ```bash
 pnpm run bundle